RicardoRamirezR/blade-nav.nvim/README.md

 For [coq](https://github.com/ms-jpq/coq_nvim), you should install the plugin, `coq_settings.match.max_results` limits the result shown.

-For completion to place nice with autopairs, you can set the `close_tag_on_complete` to false, blade-nav will not close the tag on complete.
+For completion to play nice with autopairs, you can set the `close_tag_on_complete` to false, blade-nav will not close the tag on complete.

 ```lua
   close_tag_on_complete = false, -- default: true
 ```

-For packages that has Blade components, you should run the Ex command `BladeNavInstallArtisanCommand` to install the artisan command.
+For packages that have Blade components, you should run the Ex command `BladeNavInstallArtisanCommand` to install the artisan command.

 If you want `blade-nav` to search in other paths when using `gf` on a Laravel